Free School Meals and Lunch Menu

 It will save you time – If you spend 15 minutes a day preparing a packed lunch for your child you will have spent nearly two whole days making packed lunches by the end of the school year!

-You will be helping your child’s school – For every child who qualifies and is registered for free school meals the government gives extra money to the school to help raise achievement for children from lower income families.
+You will be helping your child’s school – For every child who qualifies and is registered for free school dinners the government gives extra money to the school to help raise achievement for children from lower income families.
 This funding is called ‘Pupil Premium’.
 With this money we can support your children with extra resources.
 How we do this is explained in our Pupil Premium Report, which you can find here.